City tours

 Description

-Starting from Vaprio d’Adda, you can immediately see the Casa del Custode delle Acque, a station where merchants stopped to pay the duty imposed by local governments.
-After a few minutes, you will come across one of the most important villas located along this stretch of water, “Villa Melzi”, this splendid location with garden terraces had the privilege of hosting the genius of Leonardo da Vinci.
-Proceeding along the waterway that crosses the Adda Nord Park by boat you will meet the historic Crespi Village, a famous ideal village for work, a small industrial fiefdom where the family castle was a symbol of both authority and benevolence, towards workers and their families
+Starting from Vaprio d’Adda, you can immediately spot the House of the Water Guardian, a station where merchants once stopped to pay the toll imposed by local governments.
+After just a few minutes, you’ll come across one of the most important villas along this water route: Villa Melzi.
+This splendid location with terraced gardens had the honour of hosting the genius Leonardo da Vinci.

 Did you know that …?